websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 ## Choose a Script to Generate the Dumps

-Whether you are generating thread or heap dumps, you must run a script through the `liferay` service's shell.
+Whether you are generating thread or heap dumps, you must run a script through the `liferay` service's [shell](shell-access.md).

 ### Thread Dump Creation Script

 Thread dumps help you to understand what processes are taking place in your DXP Cloud environment.
-Having multiple sets of thread dumps gives a more useful view of patterns in your service that may be problematic.
+Having multiple sets of thread dumps gives a more useful view of whether problematic patterns may exist in your Liferay instance.

 You can use this script to generate thread dumps for your Liferay instance in any DXP Cloud environment: